 Functionality: Here minute details are significant.
-You need to specify desired operating systems and devices.
-When you have doubts on what to choose, you can ask your mobile development partner.
+You need to specify the desired operating systems and devices.
+When you have doubts about what to choose, you can ask your mobile development partner.
 They’ll help you to find the optimal choice.
 Define the key features and functionalities of the desired app.
 Provide wireframes if you can, at least the sample screens drawn on a piece of paper.
 This will illustrate the idea better.
-Finally be ready to hear the suggestions made by the responders.
+Finally, be ready to hear the suggestions made by the responders.

 4. Project Requirements

 Services: What services do you require?
 Consulting, Development, Design and User experience, Quality assurance and testing, maintenance of the existing app or all of them?